mozman/ezdxf/docs/source/render/mesh.rst

 MeshBuilder
 ===========

-A simple MESH builder.
+The :class:`MeshBuilder` is a helper class  to create :class:`~ezdxf.entities.Mesh` entities.
 Stores a list of vertices, a list of edges where an edge is a list of indices into the vertices list, and a faces list where each face is a list of indices into the vertices list.

-The :meth:`MeshBuilder.render` method, renders the mesh into a DXF :class:`~ezdxf.entities.Mesh` entity.
+The :meth:`MeshBuilder.render` method, renders the mesh into a :class:`~ezdxf.entities.Mesh` entity.
 The :class:`~ezdxf.entities.Mesh` entity supports ngons in AutoCAD, ngons are polygons with more than 4 vertices.

-Creates only new meshes.

 .. class:: MeshBuilder

+    .. attribute:: vertices

+        List of vertices as :class:`~ezdxf.math.Vector` or ``(x, y, z)`` tuple

+    .. attribute:: edges

+        List of edges as 2-tuple of vertex indices, where a vertex index is the index of the vertex in the :attr:`vertices` list.

-    .. method:: add_face(vertices)
+    .. attribute:: faces

-        Add a face as vertices list to the mesh.
-A face requires at least 3 vertices, each vertex is a (x, y, z) tuple.
+        List of faces as list of vertex indices,  where a vertex index is the index of the vertex in the :attr:`vertices` list.
+A face requires at least three vertices, :class:`~ezdxf.entities.Mesh` supports ngons, so the count of vertices is not limited.
-        A face is stored as index list, which means, a face does not contain the vertex itself, but the indices of the vertices in the vertex list.

-        list [index v1, index v2, index v3, ...].

-        :param vertices: list of at least 3 vertices [(x1, y1, z1), (x2, y2, z2), (x3, y3, y3), ...]
+    .. automethod:: add_vertices

-    .. method:: add_edge(vertices)
+    .. automethod:: add_edge

-        An edge consist of two vertices [v1, v2].
-Each vertex is a (x, y, z) tuple and will be added to the mesh and the resulting vertex indices will be added to the mesh edges list.
-The stored edge is [index v1, index v2]

-        :param vertices: list of 2 vertices : [(x1, y1, z1), (x2, y2, z2)]

-    .. method:: add_vertices(vertices)
+    .. automethod:: add_face

-        Add new vertices to the mesh.

-        e.g. adding 4 vertices to an empty mesh, returns the indices (0, 1, 2, 3), adding additional 4 vertices
-        return s the indices (4, 5, 6, 7)

-        :param vertices: list of vertices, vertex as (x, y, z) tuple
-        :returns: a tuple of vertex indices.

-    .. method:: add_mesh(vertices=None, faces=None, edges=None, mesh=None)
+    .. automethod:: add_mesh(vertices=None, faces=None, edges=None, mesh=None) -> None

-        Add another mesh to this mesh.

-        :param vertices: list of vertices, a vertex is a (x, y, z)
-        :param faces: list of faces, a face is a list of vertex indices
-        :param edges: list of edges, an edge is a list of vertex indices
-        :param mesh: another mesh entity, mesh overrides vertices, faces and edges
+    .. automethod:: transform(matrix: Matrix44) -> MeshBuilder

+    .. automethod:: translate

+    .. automethod:: scale

+    .. automethod:: render(layout: BaseLayout, dxfattribs: dict = None, matrix: Matrix44 = None)

-    .. method:: transform(matrix)
+    .. automethod:: from_mesh

-        Transform actual mesh into a new mesh by applying the transformation matrix to vertices.

-        :param matrix: transformation matrix as :class:`~ezdxf.math.Matrix44`
-        :returns: new :class:`ezdxf.render.MeshBuilder` object (same type as builder)

-    .. method:: translate(x=0, y=0, z=0)

-        Translate mesh inplace.

-    .. method:: scale(sx=1, sy=1, sz=1)

-        Scale mesh inplace.

-    .. method:: render(layout, dxfattribs=None, matrix=None)

-        Render mesh as :class:`~ezdxf.entities.Mesh` entity into `layout`.

-        :param layout: ezdxf :class:`~ezdxf.layouts.BaseLayout` object
-        :param dxfattribs: dict of DXF attributes e.g. {'layer': 'mesh', 'color': 7}
-        :param matrix: transformation matrix as :class:`~ezdxf.math.Matrix44`

-    .. method:: from_mesh(cls, other)

-        Create new mesh from other mesh as class method.

 MeshVertexMerger
 ================